TanayKashyap/Diabetes-Prediction/README.md

 3.  **Model Evaluation:** The notebook provides metrics such as accuracy, precision, recall, and F1 score to evaluate the performance of the weighted logistic regression model.
 It also includes a precision-recall curve.
 4.  **Explore Thresholds:** The notebook demonstrates how changing the prediction threshold can impact the precision and recall of the model.
 5.  **Saved Artifacts:** The trained model's weights and bias are saved as `weights.npy` and `bias.npy`, and the `StandardScaler` is saved as `scaler.pkl` for use in a risk dashboard.
-6. You can run the dashboard with streamlit run risk_dashboard.py
+6. You can run the dashboard with `streamlit run risk_dashboard.py`
+7. Remeber to have `weights.npy`, `bias.npy` and `scaler.pkl` in the same folder as `risk_dashboard.py` for the dashboard to correctly run

 ## Support